flairNLP/fundus/docs/how_to_contribute.md

 In the following, we will walk you through an example implementation covering the best practised for adding a news source.

 #### 1.
-Get used to the library (`src/library`) architecture.
-Fundus library is divided in country specific sections (`/library/at/, /library/de/, ..., /library/us/`) which represents the country a news source originates from.
-In our case the correct location were operating on would be `/library/us/`.
+Get used to the library architecture in `src/library`.
+Fundus is divided into country-specific sections (`/library/at/, /library/de/, ..., /library/us/`) representing the country a news source originates from.
+In our case, the correct location we're operating on is `/library/us/`.

 #### 2.
 Add an empty parser class which inherits from `BaseParser` at the desired country location in the library.
 Following